 Research in the Bystriansky Lab is generally focused on how animals regulate salts and water in their bodies especially during acclimation to changing environmental salinity.

 Some current/recent projects include:

 The challenge of osmoregulating low temperaures.
-How do different sodium pump isoforms perform when it gets really cold?
-MS student Heidi Luczynski is working on answering this question.
+When a rainbow trout needs to deal with the challenges of acclimating to seawater AND the water is really cold, what happens?
+How do different gill sodium pump isoforms perform when it gets really cold?
+MS student Heidi Luczynski is working on answering these questions.

 Influence of hyperosmotic saline treatment on sodium transport mechanisms in epithelial cells.
 When lung and kidney epithelia are exposed to increased salinity, how do sodium pump isoforms respond?
 This question forms the basis of Michelle Sener’s MS thesis.